-The conservation of Claude Monet’s La Japonaise (Camille Monet in Japanese Costume) is now on view to the public in gallery 208 of the Behrakis Wing.
-The painting, dated to 1876, will be cleaned and stabilized after being on continuous display for much of the past fifteen years.
-Check back often to see progress updates posted below to learn about the treatment process.
+In March 2013, conservators began treatment of Claude Monet’s La Japonaise (Camille Monet in Japanese Costume), carrying out the work on view to the public in gallery 208 of the Behrakis Wing.
+The painting, dated to 1876, was cleaned and stabilized after being on continuous display for much of the past fifteen years.
+Check the progress updates posted below to learn about the treatment process.

 Although he is best known today as the father of Impressionist landscape, Monet painted a number of large-scale portraits early in his career.
 La Japonaise was the last, a picture of his first wife, Camille, in Japanese costume.
 When first exhibited at the Impressionists’ second exhibition in 1876, the painting attracted praise and ridicule in almost equal proportions.
 Conservative critics called the figure a “great doll, with nothing human about her face,” a “demimondaine,” a “two-headed Chinese,” and a “scarlet machine.”
 More open-minded observers recognized Monet’s bold use of color, his confident brushwork, and his playful references to Japanese art.
 Everyone seemed to agree that there was something unusual about the work, which the great progressive critic Emile Zola described as “prodigious in color and in strangeness.”